You may be asked to comment on a patient's testamentary capacity where:

 The doctor's role

-If you witness a will, it will be inferred that you have assessed the testamentary capacity of the person involved.
 You could be challenged in writing or in the witness box and asked to explain your experience and expertise in assessing testamentary capacity, as well as explaining how you came to your opinion.

 Assessing testamentary capacity